3dsimo/3dsimo_kit/FW/3DsimoKit_Freemode/README.md

 Freely set Temperature and Motor Speed.
 For right-handed use, see below how to change for left-hand.
 [How to change the firmware on the 3Dsimo Kit Pen.](../../documents/pdf/HW_FW_manualEN.pdf)
 ⚠️ Be very careful when setting the temperature and speed.
 Wrong settings can damage the nozzle.
 Use the profile settings from the official firmware as a starting point (notice how the speed is around 40%).
-If the heat is too low and the speed is too high your nozzle can overflow! ⚠️
+If the heat is too low and the speed is too high your nozzle can overflow! ⚠️ As a precaution the maximum speed is limited to 60%.
+You can change MAXSPEED in line ~59.

 #### Buttons:
 - Extrude Pressed: extrudes filament (when hot).